 She never had much of an appetite was super skinny, but absolutely adored her carbs.
 I would go around with some chips and scraps from the local chippy and we would gladly share some together and get excited by how delicious they tasted.

-The same went for jacket potatoes, fishcakes and quiche.
-We loved them all and had them frequently.
 But she would always talk about during the war and how you can make some beef last to feed four of them (3 adults and 1 toddler) and how rewarding it was to eat well for less.

 She was also a true expert on feeding a family on a budget.
 With a low income and 5 daughters as well as my grandad it must have been really tough for her.